Dr Will Hughes

 Will Hughes

 Will has been a member of the criminology team since 2012.
-Before this he worked as a probation officer, specialising in working with perpetrators of domestic abuse, and staff training.
+He was previously a probation officer, specialising in work with perpetrators of domestic abuse, and staff training.
 His qualifications include a BSc in Sociology from Cardiff University, an M.Phil in Criminology from Cambridge University, a BA in Community and Criminal Justice from De Montfort University, and PhD from London Metropolitan University.
-His PhD explored the gendered group dynamics within probation domestic abuse perpetrator programmes.

 Will teaches on postgraduate and undergraduate programmes.
 His key teaching areas are criminological theory, domestic abuse, and probation.
 His research interests include domestic abuse interventions, gendered violence, and probation practice.